Introduction to Streams

 Insert-only:

-Supported for streams on external tables only.
+Supported for streams on Apache Iceberg™ or external tables.
 An insert-only stream tracks row inserts only; they do not record delete operations that remove rows from an inserted set (i.e. no-ops).
 For example, in-between any two offsets, if File1 is removed from the cloud storage location referenced by the external table, and File2 is added, the stream returns records for the rows in File2 only.
 Unlike when tracking CDC data for standard tables, Snowflake cannot access the historical records for files in cloud storage.

 Overwritten or appended files are essentially handled as new files: The old version of the file is removed from cloud storage, but the insert-only stream does not record the delete operation.
 The new version of the file is added to cloud storage, and the insert-only stream records the rows as inserts.
 The stream does not record the diff of the old and new file versions.
 Note that appends may not trigger an automatic refresh of the external table metadata, such as when using Azure AppendBlobs.